Saurabhdimri06/JAVA/README.md

    ### - Vast Library
    Java has a very vast library and hosts practially every need for a programmer to code in any environment.

+   ### - Multithreaded
+   Multithreaded is another java feature that enables high performance of the Java.
+In Java via property of multithreading we can handle multiple tasks at once which will further be running in diffrent threads thus increasing the speed of code execution.

+   ### - High Performance
+   With the help of JIT compilers (JUST IN TIME) Java enables high performance.